salimjj03/alx-system_engineering-devops/0x02-shell_redirections/README.md

 file 15 count lines
-file 16 display the line containing root follow by three line file 17 display all the file execpt the bin files
+file 16 display the line containing root follow by three line file 17 display all the file execpt the bin files file 18 search the line that begine with alphabet